Curtain Size Chart & Guide

 Sill Length

-Ends at the windowsill for a clean and practical look (often used in kitchens).
+Ends at the windowsill for a clean and practical look.
+Common length: 63 inches.
+Often used in kitchens and bathrooms.

 Apron Length